prysmaticlabs/documentation/website/docs/partials/_jwt-guidance-partial.md

 import TabItem from '@theme/TabItem';
 import JwtGenerationPartial from '@site/docs/partials/_jwt-generation-partial.md';

 After The Merge, beacon nodes will require a locally-running execution node.
-The connection between your beacon node and execution node will require JWT authentication.
+The connection between your beacon node and execution node will require **JWT authentication**.
 This how-to shows you how to create and configure your JWT token.

 <JwtGenerationPartial />